 What Does It Really Cost?

-| Setup | Approximate Cost | Plants |
+| Setup | Approximate Cost | Plants | Best For |

-| Kratky jar setup (single jar) | $5–$10 | 1–3 plants |
+| Kratky single jar | $5–$10 | 1–3 plants | Testing the concept |

-| Storage tote Kratky (6–12 plants) | $25–$40 | 6–12 plants |
+| Storage tote Kratky | $25–$40 | 6–12 plants | First real system |

-| 5-gallon bucket DWC | $20–$35 | 1–4 plants |
+| 5-gallon bucket DWC | $20–$35 | 1–4 plants | Large fruiting plants |

-| PVC pipe NFT system | $60–$120 | 24–48 plants |
+| PVC pipe NFT system | $60–$120 | 24–48 plants | Scaling up |

-| Full indoor setup with lights | $100–$200 | 20–40 plants |
+| Full indoor setup with lights | $100–$200 | 20–40 plants | Year-round indoor growing |

-A lot of homesteaders start growing hydroponically to feed their family, then realize pretty quickly they have more lettuce than they can eat.
-That surplus is the beginning of something interesting — especially if you start growing high-value crops like superfoods, specialty herbs, or hydroponic strawberries.
+Once your first system is running, the natural question is: what can I do with all this food?
+A lot of homesteaders start growing to feed their family, then realize they have more lettuce and basil than they can eat — and that surplus is the beginning of something interesting.

 Frequently Asked Questions